Attorney Portrait

 Alabama Statute of Limitations

-Time to file a lawsuit is critical due to statutes of limitations.
+Time to file a lawsuit is critical due to the statute of limitations.
 In Alabama, most defective drug and product liability lawsuits must be filed within two years of the injury or death.

 However, the timeline can vary depending on when you discovered the harm.
 Because missing the deadline can bar your claim forever, it’s critical to speak with an attorney as soon as possible.